Understanding drug interactions

 A drug can increase or decrease the metabolism of another drug.
 Induction or inhibition of the cytochrome P450 enzymes can lead to changes in blood levels of drugs metabolised by these enzymes.

-Genetic variations exist in patients ability to metabolise drugs, explaining why some interactions vary in significance for different patients.
+Genetic variations exist between patients ability to metabolise drugs, explaining why some interactions vary in significance for different patients.

 Excretion